irs/behat-popup-extension/README.md

     Irs\BehatPopupExtension\Extension: ~
 ```

 Now you can use `Irs\BehatPopupExtension\PopupContext` trait in the feature context.
+And do not forget that features' context should implement `Behat\MinkExtension\Context\MinkAwareInterface`.